Web Components: Libraries

-From the above list, Bosonic, Polymer, Telepathy and DataFormsJS, all provide ready-made components that are free to use.
-These components can be used interchangeably as they are all built on open web technologies.
-While Bosonic, Polymer & DataFormsJS have far more pre-built components.
-Telepathy is "closest to the metal" in that its sole focus is on helping the developer to build easily maintained webcomponents rapidly.

 Community

 There are numerous community efforts for the Web Components ecosystem.
-WebComponents.org provides an interface to search for any existing Web Components, Custom Elements Everywhere validates whether popular front-end frameworks are compatible and ready to use Web Components standard, with a set of pending bugs and available workarounds.
+WebComponents.org provides an interface to search for any existing Web Components.
+Custom Elements Everywhere validates whether popular front-end frameworks are compatible and ready to use Web Components standard, with a set of pending bugs and available workarounds.
 Moreover, Vaadin Tutorials has a dedicated section that shows how those workarounds are used efficiently with example demo apps and similarly related topics.

 History

 In 2011, Web Components were introduced for the first time by Alex Russell at Fronteers Conference.

 In 2013, Polymer, a library based on Web Components was released by Google.
+Polymer is canonical implementation of Material Design for web application user interfaces.